THEASK-CN/GMS2-Textbox/README.md

 Asset package link in GameMaker Marketplace: <https://marketplace.yoyogames.com/assets/10090>

 This is an editor that integrates both single-line and multi-line modes.
-If you only need to use a single-line text editor, please click.
+If you only need to use a single-line text editor, please click <https://github.com/THEASK-CN/GMS2-Textbox-Single-Line>.

 This is an open source asset package that allows arbitrary use, modification and dissemination.
 Before introducing the asset pack, what you need to know is that due to the characteristics of GMS2, when you enter characters other than basic Latin characters in the full screen state, the game will automatically switch to the window state.
 I have not found a solution for this.